wil92/smart-home-arduino/README.md

 - ESP8266 ESP01S
 - Nodemcu v2

-> It can be use with any ESP8266 hardware, but it was only tested so far with the two above.
+> It can be used with any ESP8266 hardware, but it was only tested so far with the two above.

 ## Server side

 [Smart home server]()